Data Engineering Staff Augmentation: A 2026 Playbook

 Don’t start with a giant pod.
 Start with the minimum team that can own architecture, delivery, and handoff.

-For a warehouse modernization or migration, I’d usually want:
+For a warehouse modernization or migration, aim for:

 For a governance-heavy platform hardening effort: